CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 that are not already being processed by another invocation applying a limit corresponding the `maxReportCount`
 - Each report associated with the `Task` record is then downloaded and then all of them are merged into a single file
     - For FHIR receivers, the bundles are each appended on a new line following the `ndjson` format
-    - For HL7 receivers, the messages are concatenated into a HL7 batch message
+    - For HL7 receivers, the reports are concatenated into a HL7 batch message
 - After generating and uploading new report blob, a `send` event is added to the queue to be processed

 ### Retries